What are value, temperature and chroma in the colour analysis?

 Depth is strictly connected to contrast and is the intensity of colours in a specific season; it’s an indicator of what level of darkness in colour, a specific individual can handle in order to be balanced.
-For instance, seasons that are deep by nature (deep winter, deep autumn, smoky deep summer, smoky deep winter and soft deep autumn) are able to handle darker colours than their lighter counterparts.
+For instance, seasons that are deep by nature (deep winter, deep autumn, soft deep summer, smoky deep winter and soft deep autumn) are able to handle darker colours than their lighter counterparts.

-Here you can find a table that I created and that summarises all the seasons and their characteristic:
+Here you can find a table that I created that summarises all the seasons and their characteristic: